midzer/lazyobs/README.md

 # lazyobs
-Lazy load any images, videos and components needing individual (heavy) JavaScipt with Intersection Observer API.
+Lazy load any images, videos, iframes and components needing individual (heavy) JavaScipt with Intersection Observer API.

 ## Demo
 lazyobs is used at https://feuerwehr-eisolzried.de/